strapi/sdk-js/README.md

 ### Using Demo Scripts

 The `package.json` includes several scripts to help you manage and run the demo projects.
-These scripts are designed to streamline the process of setting up and running the demo projects, making it easier for developers to test and interact with the SDK.
+These scripts are designed to streamline the process of setting up and running the demo projects, making it easier for developers to test and interact with the client.

 The most important basic commands to get started are: